Combined-cycle power plant

 Gas for the power plant is sourced from the Devon fields (Lion/Panthère), the Foxtrot field and the CNR fields (Espoir/Baobab), with Foxtrot field being the primary gas supplier.

-The plant also includes an electrical switchyard operated by Compagnie Ivoirienne d’Electricité (CIE – National Ivorian Electricity Distribution Company).
+The plant also includes an electrical switchyard operated by Compagnie Ivoirienne d’Electricité (CIE), the National Ivorian Electricity Distribution Company.

-Côte d’Ivoirian government contracted the construction of the Azito thermal power plant in 1998 to Azito Energie, a consortium comprising of Industrial Promotion Services (West Africa), ABB, and Electricité de France (EDF).
+The Côte d’Ivoire Government contracted the construction of the Azito thermal power plant in 1998 to Azito Energie, a consortium comprised of Industrial Promotion Services West Africa (IPS-WA), ABB and Electricité de France (EDF).

 In 2010, Globeleq acquired ABB’s and EDF’s shares in the project to become a shareholder of the plant along with IPS-WA, an institution of the Aga Khan Fund for Economic Development.
 IPS-WA holds a share in the plant through its subsidiary Azito Energie Holding.

-Azito Operations and Management (O&M Azito), a subsidiary of Azito Energie Holding, is operating and maintaining the plant under an operations and maintenance agreement between Azito O&M and Azito Energie.
+Azito Operations and Management (Azito O&M), a subsidiary of Azito Energie Holding, is operating and maintaining the plant under an operations and maintenance agreement between Azito O&M and Azito Energie.

-The expansion project, estimated to cost approximately $450m, is mostly funded by lenders including the International Finance Corporation (IFC), and European development finance institutions led by Proparco and BOAD.
-IFC provided a $125m loan for the project in addition to acting as lead global arranger of debt financing.
+The expansion project, estimated to cost approximately $450m, is mostly funded by lenders, including the International Finance Corporation (IFC) and European development finance institutions led by Proparco and BOAD.
+IFC provided a $125m loan for the project in addition to acting as the lead global arranger of debt financing.

 Globeleq and Azito Energie Holding provided equity finance for the power plant expansion.

-Major works included the placement of nearly 330 foundation piles for the construction of the major equipment and other buildings along with foundations for the heat recovery boilers.
+Major works included the placement of nearly 330 foundation piles for the construction of major equipment and other buildings, along with foundations for the heat recovery boilers.